Software-Improvement-Group/sigridci/docs/organization-integration/usermanagement.md

 With this module, a Sigrid administrator can perform all the basic authentication tasks out of the box.

 ### Note
-- Your users will need to set a password and optionally MFA (multi-factor authentication)
+- That your users will need to set a password.
+- Sigrid support can make the use of MFA (multi-factor authentication) manadatory for your users.
-- You will need to actively revoke access for people that no longer work for you by deleting them from user management manually.
+- You will need to actively revoke access users that have left your company by deleting them from user management.

 ### Sigrid administrator tasks
 - Create users based on their email, first and last name.